 The Plumbing Museum

 Last but not least is The Plumbing Museum.
-While it’s technically located in Watertown, it’s located in the greater Boston area, so it deserves a spot on this list.
+While it’s technically located in Watertown, it is in the greater Boston area, so it deserves a spot on this list.
 And before you ask, yes, it is a museum dedicated to plumbing.

 Inside this museum, you can take a look at historical plumbing fixtures.
 It sounds totally weird, but it makes for a genuinely unforgettable museum experience.
 Because the museum is so small, you can often also get a tour directly from someone who works there.